You may be sitting on gold. Don’t let someone else have it.

 Related: Used Car Buying Tips: What You Need To Know

 Dealers Are Making Good Offers on Your Leased Car.
-But is It Really a Good Offer?
+But is it Really a Good Offer?

-So much so that lease payments, typically attractive because they are much lower than loan payments, are creeping up due to high demand and low inventory.
-“The money factor, which is the leasing equivalent of an interest rate, equates to 6 or 7% in many cases,” she said.
-Compared to 2%-4% interest rates on car loans, and “combined with the higher prices of cars right now anyway, is leading to monthly lease payments being close to normal loan payments.
+This is why dealers are still calling you to bring back or turn in your car early.
+They are short on inventory.
+Your car is worth a lot, and they know it.
+Dealers can make thousands flipping it to the next customer.
+“It’s getting really, really ugly behind the scenes,” said LeeAnn Shattuck, car purchase concierge from The Car Chick.
+“The used car market has turned into the Hunger Games for dealers (and customers).”
+Lease payments are typically attractive because they are much lower than loan payments.
+However, high demand and low inventory are causing lease payments to rise.
+“The money factor, which is the leasing equivalent of an interest rate, equates to 6 or 7% in many cases,” Shattuck said.
+Compared to 2%-4% interest rates on car loans and “combined with the higher prices of cars right now anyway, is leading to monthly lease payments being close to normal loan payments.
 Leasing is not remotely attractive right now for most makes and models.”

 Related: Ask the Car Chick: Buying vs. Leasing: What’s Right for Me?